goruck/smart-zoneminder/README.md

 [![Specific example 3](https://img.youtube.com/vi/rbGPW3MvDoo/0.jpg)](https://www.youtube.com/watch?v=rbGPW3MvDoo)

 ## Send Emails of Alarms
 smart-zoneminder can email alarms based on the face detected in the image.
-Here are examples of alarm emails sent to a mobile device:
+Below are examples of alarm emails sent to a mobile device with filter criterion set to any of my family members.

 ![Alt text](./img/alarm-email-example.png?raw=true "example one of alarm email.")